wp-plugins/sf-generate-tags/readme.txt

 == Installation ==
 1. Upload the plugin files to the /wp-content/plugins/ directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Use it while editing your posts in the Admin panel.

 == Frequently Asked Questions ==